PROGRAMME OFFERING FOR

 TV COURSES FOR REGIONAL STUDIOS

-Tailored course on reporting, newscasting, developing stories, techniques etc. for regional and local TV studios.
+Tailored course on reporting, newscasting, developing stories, techniques etc. for

 Number of participants: 10 - 15 (per TV studio)